Transferring a Yandex MPP Analytics for PostgreSQL cluster's logs to Yandex Cloud Logging

 - Select the

-greenplum-log-grouplog group. - Enable the Greenplum logs and Command Center logs options.
+my-log-grouplog group. - Enable the Yandex MPP Analytics for PostgreSQL logs and Command Center logs options.
 Use Log min messages under DBMS settings to specify the logging level.

 - Select the service account with the